hayo03/Dialogflow-CX-Start-Tutorial/README.md

 ## <a name="intro"></a>Introduction

 ## <a name="Setup"></a>Dialogflow CX Setup
-### 1. Create Project:
-To use services provided by Google Cloud, you need to create a project using [DF-CX console](https://dialogflow.cloud.google.com/cx/projects)
+1. To use services provided by Google Cloud, you need to create a project using [DF-CX console](https://dialogflow.cloud.google.com/cx/projects) <br>
-### 2. Create Agent:
--choose the project you just created.
+2. Choose the project you just created and click Create agent.<br>
--Click Create agent.
--Complete the form for basic agent settings:
+3. Complete the form for basic agent settings:<br>
-   -You can choose any name.
+   *You can choose any name.<br>
-   -Select your preferred location.
-Click the Edit button if you want to change advanced location settings.
+   *Select your preferred location.
+Click the Edit button if you want to change advanced location settings.<br>
-   -Select your preferred time zone.
+   *Select your preferred time zone.<br>
-   -Select the default language for your agent.
+   *Select the default language for your agent.<br>
--Click Save.
+4. Click Save.<br>

 ## <a name="welcomemessage "></a>Creating a simple welcome message